ker2x/DearDiary/README.md

 ![](img/idapma01.png)

-Next, all the following jnz goes to exist so i'll skip it :
+Next, all the following jnz goes to _exit_ so i'll skip it :

 ```
 mov     edi, ds:CreateFileA